johnmaeda/designintechreport-2018/src/index.md

 ---

-class: slide--document
+class: slide--document in-progress

 # AI has gone to art school and its grades are improving

 ---

-class: slide--document
+class: slide--document in-progress

 # Hey AI-designer.
 Can you go and __ for me?

 ---

-class: slide--document
+class: slide--document in-progress

 # AI can make more than just images

 ---

-class: slide--document
+class: slide--document in-progress

 # Learn AI and don't be afraid — stay awake.
 Don't freeze.

 ---

-class: slide--document
+class: slide--document in-progress

 # It's only human that we will work to thwart AI with all our might

 ---

-class: slide--document
+class: slide--document in-progress

 # Because what we make in now has unintended consequences